- Why Chapter 13 Bankruptcy?

-You may be eligible to participate in the Trustee's online electronic payment program (ePay) or the automatic savings or checking account deduction program.
+You may be eligible to participate in the Trustee's online electronic payment program (ePay), the automatic savings or checking account deduction program or TFS Bill Pay.
 For more information regarding these payment options contact the Trustee's office or your attorney.

 Your Chapter 13 Plan payments to the Trustee must start no later than 30 days after filing of your case.
 If your employer is supposed to withhold money from your paycheck and send it to the Trustee but does not do so, it is your responsibility to make the Chapter 13 Plan payment to the Trustee and to contact your employer and/or attorney about your employer’s handling of your wages.

 It is your responsibility to ensure that all Chapter 13 Plan payments are made and that you are current in your payments to the Trustee.
 The Trustee DOES NOT send reminders.
 Failure to make payments to the Trustee is grounds for the dismissal of your Chapter 13 case.
 If your case is dismissed, you will not receive a discharge, your debts will not be forgiven, and your creditors will be permitted to resume collecting the money you owe them.